 Another way to save money is to simply eat less, period.
 American waistlines indicate we have a portion-control problem in our country.

 Suddenly dropping your family from 10-ounce servings of meat to the 2- to 3-ounce serving size suggested by the American Heart Association could lead to mutiny in your house.
 So, slowly back off on portion sizes.

 You can also start serving a broth-based soup at the beginning of meals.
 One study found this tactic reduces the amount of food people eat during the main course.

 Coupons are not merely something to use to buy highly processed food.
 There are a surprisingly large number of coupons available for healthy foods, including produce.
 Check out “6 Secret Places to Find Coupons for Fresh Fruits and Vegetables.”

 For the price of seeds or seedlings — and some elbow grease — you can provide at least some of your own fresh produce.
 If your thumb isn’t green or if green space is in short supply around your house, try planting some fresh herbs in small windowsill containers.

 For more about growing your own, check out “Shrink Your Grocery Budget by Growing Your Food.”

-How do you save money while eating healthy?
+How do you eat healthy on a budget?
 Share your tips by commenting below or on our Facebook page.